 These sessions are intended to help pharmacists and providers of pharmacy services to the elderly understand new legislative initiatives, legal issues, and regulatory processes that impact the complex senior care environment.

-Lectures are approximately 60-90 minutes in length.
-An individual or panel gives the presentation to an audience of 50-300 participants.
+Presentations are approximately 60-90 minutes in length.
+An individual or panel gives the presentation to an audience of 50-300 participants in a classroom style setting.
+Interdisciplinary panel discussion formats and case-based presentations are of high interest.

-In accordance with the guidelines set forth by the Accreditation Council for Pharmacy Education (ACPE) it is the policy of the American Society of Consultant Pharmacists (ASCP) to ensure balance, independence, objectivity, and scientific rigor in all of its educational activities including those which are sponsored and cosponsored.
+In accordance with the standards set forth by the Accreditation Council for Pharmacy Education (ACPE) it is the policy of the American Society of Consultant Pharmacists (ASCP) to ensure balance, independence, objectivity, and scientific rigor in all of its educational activities including those that are sponsored and cosponsored.

 Faculty are expected to disclose all relevant financial relationships with any commercial interest.
 Definitions of the following terms are set forth by the ACPE.